 Core switch, also called backbone switch, serves as the gateway to a Wide Area Network.
 They are the last aggregation part of the network and give the authority for other network devices to work together in the same system.
 Core switch is normally with at least a 10Gbps transmission rate to handle high-speed traffic.
 In the core layer, switching ends and routing begins.
 Core switches are normally designed with basic routing features according to different functions needed.
 Unlike normal cascade switches, core switches must also be a layer 3 switch with a strong redundancy function to make sure the traffic and data transmission are fast enough and reliable.

 The biggest difference between the network core switch and other switches is that the core switch has to be a fully managed switch.
 It's always required to be fast enough and highly available under all kinds of circumstances.
 Since it's connected with all aggregation switches, core switches are also demanded to be with enough fault tolerance.
 For a switch that is not required to be used in the core layer, it can be both managed and unmanaged types.

-The second difference is that a core switch is not always needed, especially in small networks.
+The second difference is that a core layer network switch is not always needed, especially in small networks.
 In many small networks, there are only several servers and the network service is just for a certain small number of customers so there is no actual need for any core switches.
-Only under certain network needs scenarios, core switches are needed and can play a big part in it.
+Only under certain network needs scenarios, core switch and distribution switches are needed and can play a big part in it.

-At the moment, we are at the developing phase on core switches.
-But we've been noticing it's promising market needs and we've made good plans to develop.
+At the moment, we are at the developing phase on core and distribution switches.
+But we've been noticing its promising market needs and we've made good plans to develop.
 We are making progress every day and hope to grow with you altogether.